SwiftERM Hyper-personalisation for ecommerce email marketing

 Marketing director or manager

 Middle management often tracks employee productivity, and marketing automation tools help marketing teams scale quickly from manual campaigns to automated personalisation.
-By giving marketers a platform to personalise their marketing communications and target broad groups of customers via automation, the marketing team has more time to shift their focus from trying to run all the individual campaigns they need to improve the performance of each of those campaigns.
+By giving marketers a platform to personalise their marketing communications and target broad groups of customers via automation, the marketing team has more time to shift their focus from trying to run all the individual campaigns they need to improving the performance of each of those campaigns.

 Individual contributors